 Language, Conflict, and Security

-The Nitobe symposium is co-organised by Ulster University and the Centre for Research and Documentation on World Language Problems (CED), with financial support from the Esperantic Studies Foundation (ESF), is organizing its next Nitobe Symposium from July 24-26, 2021, at Ulster University in Belfast, Northern Ireland.
+The Nitobe symposium is co-organised by Ulster University and the Centre for Research and Documentation on World Language Problems (CED) with the financial support of the Esperantic Studies Foundation (ESF).
+Because of current conditions, the Symposium will run as a virtual event over two days: 26-27 July 2021.
 The working languages of the event will be English and Esperanto.
 Simultaneous interpretation will be provided.

-The 2021 Symposium will explore three principal topics of current importance to the theme through presentations, plenary discussion and round table discussion:
+The 2021 Symposium will explore four principal topics of current importance to the theme:

 • Language policy in Northern Ireland and implications for power-sharing in contested societies;